 Be Aware of Porch Thieves & Protect Deliveries During the Holidays and Year Round

-Be Aware of Porch Thieves, Secure your Home with Wireless cameras and video monitoring and Stay Safe this Holiday Season
+Be Aware of Porch Thieves!
+Secure your home with security cameras and video monitoring and stay safe this holiday season!

 ‘Tis the season of office parties, holiday performances, and shopping until you drop.
-It’s also the season for porch thieves and others who take advantage of this time of gift giving.
-Your first step toward protecting what matters most to you?
-At home and while you’re out and about, keep your personal safety and home security top of mind.
+It’s also the season for porch thieves and others who take advantage of this time of gift-giving.
+What are your first steps toward protecting what matters most to you?

 Protect Your Holiday Purchases and Treasured Gifts

 Reduce worry and enjoy peace of mind, knowing your home is safe from break-ins.
-Follow these home security tips home security tips for making your home more secure during the holidays and year-round:
+Follow these home security tips for making your home more secure during the holidays and year-round:

 Be aware of porch thieves.
 Unfortunately, porch piracy has been big news this year.
 Keep this in mind when shopping online or expecting gifts from faraway friends and family.
 If possible, have packages delivered to your office or require a signature for high-dollar items.